 In all my research (I’ve been doing a ton lately), I found a connection between Hashimoto’s and urticaria, or hives.
 A 2014 study found that almost 25% of people with chronic urticaria had Hashimoto’s.
 That’s a really high number!

 “People with Hashimoto’s are more likely to develop the skin condition chronic spontaneous urticaria, also known as chronic hives which is manifested by widespread, itchy and swollen skin rashes.
 These hives can be very distressful and they can seem to come up randomly.
-42 scientific studies have linked Hashimoto’s with chronic hives!” -Dr. Isabella Wentz
+42 scientific studies have linked Hashimoto’s with chronic hives!” -Dr. Izabella Wentz

 Now, I don’t think that I necessarily had Hashimoto’s the entire time I’ve had dermatographia, but that’s not to say the two aren’t connected.
 Urticaria can be an early sign of thyroid issues (not always–only in some cases).
 If you’ve been experiencing other symptoms like fatigue, weight gain, loss of hair, carpal tunnel, joint pain, brain fog, and things of that nature, I suggest you get your thyroid levels tested and talk to your doctor about this possibility immediately.

 I’ve also cut back on dairy.
 Many people say completely eliminating dairy helps the thyroid heal.
 As usual with autoimmune conditions, it depends on the individual, but for me I’m definitely seeing an improvement in my overall health eating less dairy. [update: in 2017 I gave up dairy completely and it has really helped me feel better!]

 Just in the last two weeks I’ve started taking an iodine supplement a few times a week.
 That’s totally giving me more energy!
 I notice too that my bloating is lessening (a major symptom of hypothyroidism is weight gain along with bloating).
 Just be careful with iodine though if you decide to take it because it doesn’t always help people with thyroid issues feel better (sometimes it can worsen the condition).
 Definitely speak with your doctor before taking supplements. [update: I no longer take iodine because I found it was making me feel worse]

 Speaking of supplements, selenium and vitamin E have been helping me as well.
 The best way to take them is together, on an empty stomach.
 I’ve also read that it’s helpful to use oil with vitamin E in it (like sweet almond oil) on your skin to increase absorption.
 Magnesium oil is another great one for skin–you absorb it really well when it’s applied topically, as opposed to a magnesium supplement you’d ingest.
 Many people are deficient in magnesium so it’s a good one to supplement.